 When we visited the mill, the team of just over 100 staff were prepared with a ribbon cutting ceremony and a traditional song and dance, to welcome us as the first North American buyers to visit.
 While we toured the operations, we were invited to partake in 'ikinimba' which is a dance on the coffee cherries to help activate the sugars for fermentation.
 It was a rigorous task although the energies were high and the smiles were large.
 After, we helped sort the coffee parchment of another tank that had finished its 12 hour fermentation period and pushed these coffees through a serpentine channel.
 This is a channel that has a slight slope with clean water flowing from the top.
 As the water flows, you use gravity to separate the beans by density, with the highest density sitting toward the top of the channel by the time the process is finished.

-Around the mill, they have 140 total drying beds that average 30-40 days of drying per lot of coffee.
-Through the season, they'll process approximately 325 metric tonnes of coffee cherry purchased from 463 farmers in 2017.
+Around the mill, they have about 140 total drying beds that average 25-35 days of drying per lot of coffee.
+Through the season, they process approximately 325 metric tonnes of coffee cherry purchased from 463 farmers in 2018.

 Station Manager: Ntarindwa Joseph